 Candidates who have engaged in activities or efforts to educate a broad and diverse group of students and worked to increase the participation and success of students from groups underrepresented in computer science are preferred.

 An active scholarship program is expected.
 Applicants must have an expectation of completing a Ph.D. in computer science and/or CS education or a related area by July 1, 2023.
 Applicants should have prior teaching experience as a TA, lead instructor, or other comparable experience.

 UC San Diego is deeply committed to education and is a leader in undergraduate computer science education at a large scale.
 More information about the CSE department and its Teaching Faculty can be found at http://www.cse.ucsd.edu/ and https://csed.eng.ucsd.edu/.

 We encourage candidates to send applications as soon as possible.
-Review of applications will commence on January 1, 2022 and continue until positions are filled.
+Applications submitted by October 15, 2022 will receive full consideration; review will continue until the position is filled.

-To apply, submit the materials described below at the website: https://apol-recruit.ucsd.edu/JPF03000
+To apply, please submit the following materials at the website: https://apol-recruit.ucsd.edu/JPF03253